 Your Cart

-Introducing nut butters to your baby can be a nourishing and safe way to expand their diet during the weaning phase.
+no added salt, sugar, preservatives, no palm oilIntroducing nut butters to your baby can be a nourishing and safe way to expand their diet during the weaning phase.

-When & How to introduce nut butters
+When and how to introduce nut butters

 Nut butters can be introduced from around 6 months, when babies are developmentally ready for solid food.
 To reduce allergy risk, it’s recommended to offer one nut at a time and wait 2–3 days before introducing another.
 Once individual nuts have been tolerated, you can offer a smooth mixed nut butter in small, safe amounts.